UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/done/Publications.md

 title: Publications
 layout: docs
 ---
+# Publications

-Some key publications arising from use of the [Legion HPC service](Legion "wikilink"), from several of the [Research Computing Consortia](Consortia "wikilink") are listed below.
+Some key publications arising from use of the [Legion HPC service](Legion).

 Papers preceded by \*\*\* resulted from research conducted on the Legion cluster via 'non‑standard' use of resources (see [Requesting Additional or Unusual Resources](Requesting_Additional_or_Unusual_Resources)).

-# Astrophysics and Remote Sensing
+## Astrophysics and Remote Sensing

 ‘Cosmological simulations using GCMHD+’ by Barnes, David J., Kawata, Daisuke and Wu, Kinwah. *Monthly Notices of the Royal Astronomical